Paleo | Meats

 the paddle attachment instead of my hands.
 Regardless of how you mix

-it together, this chicken sausage recipe results in a mixture that is very STICKY, so my suggestion when
+it together, this maple chicken breakfast sausage recipe results in a mixture that is very STICKY, so my suggestion when

 forming your patties is to have access to a bowl of water where you